btoddjr/Getting_and_Cleaning_Data/CodeBook.md

 extracteddataset - subset of mergeddataset containing only mean and standard deviation data
 tidydataset - extracteddataset grouped by activity and subject and summarizes based on those variables

-# Construction of the tidydataset

-The script "run_analysis.R" performs the following to get and clean the date contained at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip -

-- Downloads the data file if it does not already exist in the working directory
-- Unzips the data file if the unzipped directory does not already exist in the working directory
-- Loads the activity and feature information into dataframes
-- Loads the training and test datasets into dataframes
-- Merges the training and test datasets
-- Selects only those columns that reflect a mean or standard deviation
-- Updates the activity column into descriptive names
-- Creates a tidy dataset that consists of the average (mean) value of each variable for each activity and each subject
-- The end result is stored in the file tidydata.txt

 ### Subjects in the tinydataset range in number from 1 - 30

 ### Activity types in activitylabels are used as descriptive activity names in the tinydataset